CrawlingKiming/DivingTopics/README.md

 ![LDA_topicmodel](./LDA_topicmodel.PNG)

-I propose a new business model that tracks floating topics of SNS for marketing.
-HIgh correlation is observed between specific topic & products.
+I propose a new business model that tracks floating topics of SNS for marketing; I 1) Identify high correlation between specific topic & products 2) Track topics and propose marketing strategy.

+Selected as one of astonishing projects at 2019 Big Contest & gave oral presentation (Dong Kyu Cho).

 ### Raw Data :